FHantke/brave-browser-wiki/P3A.md

 1) Yes

 ### Q85.
 If you have Brave Rewards enabled with a custodial account connected, how many tips did you make in the past 30 days (monthly and one-time tips combined)?
-Monthly tips count so long as they are still in the monthly tips list, even if they do not execute.
+Monthly tips count so long as they are still in your monthly tips list, even if they do not go through.
 _`Brave.Rewards.TipsSent.2`_ **[D]** **[A]**

 0) 0 tips